-Significant historical events, people and places in their own locality countries, drawing on knowledge from stories, nonfiction texts and when appropriate maps.
+Significant historical events, people and places in their own locality knowledge from stories, nonfiction texts and when appropriate maps.

-To know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class. weather.

-To know that some things in the world are man-made. and some things are natural.
+To know some similarities and differences between things in the past and now, drawing on their experiences and what ha's been read in class.
+To know that some things in the world are man-made, and some things are natural